kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 #### Turning off public access to the cluster-info ConfigMap

-In order to achieve the joining flow using the token as the only piece of validation information, a ConfigMap with some data needed for validation of the master's identity is exposed publicly by default.
+In order to achieve the joining flow using the token as the only piece of validation information, a ConfigMap with some data needed for validation of the control plane's identity is exposed publicly by default.
 While there is no private data in this ConfigMap, some users might wish to turn it off regardless.
 Doing so will disable the ability to use the `--discovery-token` flag of the `kubeadm join` flow.
 Here are the steps to do so: